elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee core has 47 reserved keywords so far:
+Bee core has 46 reserved keywords so far:

 ```
 03: if, is, as
 03: driver, aspect, module
-08: make, rule, like, clone, load, alias, type, return
+07: make, rule, like, load, alias, type, return
 07: read, write, print, alter, scrap, apply, start
 05: for, when, case, while, trial
 08: do, else, error, patch, final, repeat, next, done